anithag09/FinalProject/README.md

 - Train the models and evaluate them using the provided scripts.

 ## Conclusion
 The project successfully demonstrated the use of various machine learning models to predict weekly sales.
-The combination of ARIMA and XGBoost provided a strong performance by effectively capturing both trend and residual components.
+The model XGBoost provided a strong performance by effectively capturing the residual components.